This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A graphical representation of a workflow that shows the sequences of steps needed to complete the business process.
 A step represents a specific activity and routes between the steps indicate one or more possible processing paths.

 A database table that stores the current location of, and other information about, all workflows.
-Workflow rosters provide Process Engine with an efficient way to locate specific workflows.
+Workflow rosters provide the workflow system with an efficient way to locate specific workflows.

 A unique activity in a workflow.
 Workflow steps are performed by one or more users or roles.
 A workflow step must have one or more exit values that connect to another step in the workflow.
 Types of workflow steps include success or failure steps, approval steps, modify steps, and nested workflow steps.
 See also exit value, workflow.